JorisAR/portfolio/content/posts/IsoContourMap.md

 It's a fairly straightforward process to generate the map, but it takes a couple distinct steps regardless.
 I have implemented it in Godot using C#, but the ideas should be generally applicable.

 ### Setup
 We set up a camera way up in the sky, pointing downward to the sky.
 In my case, I decided to move it to **y = 2048**, with the horizontal position being equal to that of the player.
 I chose to use a perspective camera rather than an orthographic one, which means we have to calculate a suitable FoV.
-To do this, we can decide a height to focus the on, I chose zero.
+To do this, we can decide a height to focus on, I chose zero.
 We can use the following code to adapt the camera's frustum to be the given width at our chosen height.

 ```cs
         private void UpdateCameraFoV(float width)